 But Africans have put them to novel uses, many of which are now triggering the need for basic knowledge in fields such the physics behind product design and the mathematics underlying algorithms.
 These are becoming essential in the development of apps aimed at solving African problems such as streamlining traffic flows and expanding mobile banking.

 In transportation, it is one thing for African scientists to conduct basic research in material sciences.
 But the quickest way to build up such competence might be through the vast infrastructure investments that are being made across the continent.

-The use of existing technologies to solve persistent problems should be the entry point.
 In 2010 the World Bank estimated Africa needs “$93 billion a year (about 15% of the region’s GDP).
 Some two-thirds of this total relates to capital expenditure, and the remaining one-third to operation and maintenance.
 The construction and maintenance of such projects under diverse ecological conditions will require investment in basic research on local conditions and applications.

 It is through such research that Africa will start to define its problem-focused research agenda.
 The quickest way to build capacity in engineering and the associated basic sciences is to link institutions of higher learning to infrastructure investments.